 Syowa station was designated as a BSRN station in 1991, and has been conducting observation of the BSRN basic set of parameters.
 In addition, upward flux observation started in 1998.
-At present, Observation data from 1991 to January 2015 are available at WRMC.
+At present, observation data from 1991 to September 2017 are available at WRMC.
+Instruments for downward radiation were relocated from Meteorology building to Atmospheric observation building (300m apart to the east of Meteorology building and 10m above mean sea level) in January 2017.
 The height of instruments for upward radiation can be easily adjusted at appropriate height from the surface.